aws-samples/amazon-ai-building-better-bots/README.md

-# amz-ai-building-better-bots
+# amazon-ai-building-better-bots
-Code samples related to [Building Better Bots](https://aws.amazon.com/blogs/ai/building-better-bots-part-2/) published on the AI Blog
+Code samples related to [Building Better Bots](https://aws.amazon.com/blogs/ai/building-better-bots-part-2/) published on the AWS ML Blog

 # CoffeeBot

 CoffeeBot is a transactional chat bot that can help one order a mocha (relies on AWS Mobile Hub and Android).

 Consider this conversation:
-> User:  May I have a mocha?
+> User:  May I have a mocha? <br/>

-> CoffeeBot:  What size?  small, medium, large?
+> CoffeeBot:  What size?  small, medium, large? <br/>

-> User:  small
+> User:  small <br/>

-> CoffeeBot:  Would you like that iced or hot?
+> CoffeeBot:  Would you like that iced or hot? <br/>

-> User:  hot
+> User:  hot <br/>
 > CoffeeBot:  You'd like me to order a small mocha.
-Is that right?
+Is that right? <br/>

-> User:  Make it a large mocha
+> User:  Make it a large mocha <br/>
 > CoffeeBot:  You'd like me to order a large mocha.
-Is that right?
+Is that right? <br/>

-> User:  yeah
+> User:  yeah <br/>
 > CoffeeBot:  Great!
 Your mocha will be available for pickup soon.
 Thanks for using CoffeeBot!

 Let's build this voice bot, an Android App that talks to you using Amazon Polly and Amazon Lex.
-You'll need the following in addition to your AWS account:
+You can use the AWS Console for your account to start testing the bot, but you can also build a mobile app using:
 - Android development environment ([download](https://developer.android.com/sdk))
 - To test voice (you can use the simulator for text)
 	- An Android device